CP-Unibo/sunny-as/README.md

   pre_process [OPTIONS] <SCENARIO_PATH>

 Note that for performing feature selection the installation of WEKA is required.
+Once WEKA is installed, the CLASSPATH environment variable must point to the jar file weka.jar contained in the weka home folder.

 The file evaluate_scenarios.py can be used for testing the different scenarios of ASlib version 1.0.1 (contained in the "data" folder).